-Updates From The Board
+Updates from The Board

 The Pension and Benefits Board met on March 9 for the annual spring meeting and again on April 4.
-The board reviewed the financial position of the pension plan and received up-to-date reports presented by the actuaries, the chief financial officer, the various sub-committees and the
+The board reviewed the financial position of the pension plan and received up-to-date reports presented by the actuaries, the chief financial officer, the various sub-committees and the trustee board.

 The actuaries reported the results of the most recent actuarial valuation as at August 31, 2021.
 The results were very positive, reporting a Wind-Up Funded Ratio of 104% compared to 92.8%, and a Going Concern Funded Ratio of 124.3% compared to 113.7% on the previous valuation as at December 31, 2019.